Have you ever heard of the name “barramundi”?

 Barramundi is a white fish with a mild flavor, so it can be used in a wide variety of Japanese, Western, and ethnic dishes.

-This time, we will introduce representative dishes by genre.
+This section introduces representative dishes from our repertoire, categorized by genre.

 Simple Cooking